larskanis/eventbox/README.md

 ```

 Although there are no mutex or condition variables in use, the implementation is guaranteed to be threadsafe.
-The key feature is the {yield_call} method definition.
+The key feature is the {Eventbox.yield_call} method definition.
 It divides the single external call into two internal events: The event of the start of call and the event of releasing the call with a return value.
-In contrast {async_call} defines a method which handles one event only - the start of the call.
+In contrast {Eventbox.async_call} defines a method which handles one event only - the start of the call.
 The external call returns immediately, but can't return a value.

 Seeing curly braces instead of links?
 Switch to the [API documentation](https://www.rubydoc.info/github/larskanis/eventbox/master).